KratosMultiphysics/Kratos/applications/TrilinosApplication/README.md

 ```Shell
 sudo apt install trilinos-all-dev
 ```
-However, there may be situations where downloading the package may not be possible.
+However, there may be situations where downloading the packages may not be possible.
 In this case, other (potentially trickier) option is to download the source code and build the libraries.
 For more detailed and updated instructions for compiling Trilinos and other necessary pakages, refer to [Compiling Kratos with MPI support](https://github.com/KratosMultiphysics/Kratos/wiki/Compiling-Kratos-with-MPI-support), in the wiki.